CrystalNet-Tech/machinelearning-for-delphi-samples/samples/Delphi/getting-started/AnomalyDetection_CreditCardFraudDetection/README.md

 [...]

     //Load the original single dataset
-    IDataView originalFullData = mlContext.Data.LoadFromTextFile<TransactionObservation>(fullDataSetFilePath, separatorChar: er: true);
+    var originalFullData: IMLDataView := mlContext.Data.LoadFromTextFile<TTransactionObservation>(fullDataSetFilePath, ',', true);

-    // Split the data 80:20 into train and test sets, train and evaluate.
-    TrainTestData trainTestData = mlContext.Data.TrainTestSplit(originalFullData, testFraction: 0.2, seed: 1);
+    // Split the data 80:20 into train and test sets, train and evaluate. var trainTestData := mlContext.Data.TrainTestSplit(originalFullData, 0.2, 1);

+    // 80% of original dataset
-    IDataView trainData = trainTestData.TrainSet;
+    var trainData := trainTestData.TrainSet;

+    // 20% of original dataset
-    IDataView testData = trainTestData.TestSet;
+    var testData := trainTestData.TestSet;

 [...]

-    // Get all the feature column names (All except the Label and the IdPreservationColumn) string[] featureColumnNames = trainDataView.Schema.AsQueryable()
+    // Get all the feature column names (All except the Label and the IdPreservationColumn) var featureColumnNames: Tarray<string> := trainDataView.Schema.AsEnumerable()
+							  .Select<string>(function(column: IMLDataViewSchemaColumn): string
+									  begin
-        .Select(column => column.Name)                               // Get alll the column names
+										  Result := column.Name;     // Get all the column names
+									  end)
+							  .Where(function(name: string): Boolean
+									 begin
-        .Where(name => name != nameof(TransactionObservation.Label)) // Do not include the Label column
-        .Where(name => name != "IdPreservationColumn")               // Do not include the IdPreservationColumn/StratificationColumn
-        .Where(name => name != nameof(TransactionObservation.Time))  // Do not include the Time column.
-Not needed as feature column
+									   Result := (name <> 'Label') and                 // Do not include the Label column (name <> 'IdPreservationColumn') and  // Do not include the IdPreservationColumn/StratificationColumn (name <> 'Time');                     // Do not include the Time column.
+Not needed as feature column end)
 							  .ToArray();

     // Create the data process pipeline
-    IEstimator<ITransformer> dataProcessPipeline = mlContext.Transforms.Concatenate("Features", featureColumnNames)
+    var dataProcessPipeline := mlContext.Transforms.Concatenate('Features', featureColumnNames)
-                                            .Append(mlContext.Transforms.DropColumns(new string[] { nameof(TransactionObservation.Time) }))
-                                            .Append(mlContext.Transforms.NormalizeLpNorm(outputColumnName: "NormalizedFeatures",
-                                                                                          inputColumnName: "Features"));
+                                                             .Append(mlContext.Transforms.DropColumns(['Time']))
+                                                             .Append(mlContext.Transforms.NormalizeLpNorm('NormalizedFeatures', 'Features'));

     // In Anomaly Detection, the learner assumes all training examples have label 0, as it only learns from normal examples.
-    // If any of the training examples has label 1, it is recommended to use a Filter transform to filter them out before training:
-    IDataView normalTrainDataView = mlContext.Data.FilterRowsByColumn(trainDataView, columnName: nameof(TransactionObservation.Label), lowerBound: 0, upperBound: 1);
+    // If any of the training examples has label 1, it is recommended to use a Filter transform to filter them out before training: var normalTrainDataView: IMLDataView := mlContext.Data.FilterRowsByColumn(trainDataView, 'Label', 0, 1);

 [...]

-    var options = new RandomizedPcaTrainer.Options
+    var options := TMLRandomizedPcaTrainerOptions.Create;
-    {
+    with options do
+    begin
-        FeatureColumnName = "NormalizedFeatures",   // The name of the feature column.
+      FeatureColumnName := 'NormalizedFeatures';  // The name of the feature column.
 The column data must be a known-sized vector of Single.
-        ExampleWeightColumnName = null,             // The name of the example weight column (optional).
+      ExampleWeightColumnName := null;		        // The name of the example weight column (optional).
 To use the weight column, the column data must be of type Single.
-        Rank = 28,                                  // The number of components in the PCA.
+      Rank := 7;					                        // The number of components in the PCA.
-        Oversampling = 20,                          // Oversampling parameter for randomized PCA training.
+      Oversampling := 20;				                  // Oversampling parameter for randomized PCA training.
-        EnsureZeroMean = true,                      // If enabled, data is centered to be zero mean.
+      EnsureZeroMean := true;			                // If enabled, data is centered to be zero mean.
-        Seed = 1                                    // The seed for random number generation.
+      Seed := 1;					                        // The seed for random number generation. end;
-    };

     // Create an anomaly detector.
-Its underlying algorithm is randomized PCA.
+Its underlying algorithm is randomized PCA. var trainer := mlContext.AnomalyDetection.Trainers.RandomizedPca(options);
-    IEstimator<ITransformer> trainer = mlContext.AnomalyDetection.Trainers.RandomizedPca(options: options);

-    EstimatorChain<ITransformer> trainingPipeline = dataProcessPipeline.Append(trainer);
+    var trainingPipeline := dataProcessPipeline.Append(trainer);

 `````